johnmcfarlane/papers/c++/contractual-disappointment.md

 * Use assertions to formally express C++ API Contracts.
-* Then, you can easily choose a bug handling strategy, change your mind, or use different strategies in different builds.
+* Then, you can easily choose a bug handling strategy, change your mind, or use different strategies for different contracts and in different builds.
-* But you cannot so easily change error-handling strategies.
+* You cannot so easily change error-handling strategies.
-* Sometimes, a bug in a program isn't a bug, it's an error.
-This happens as part of the Test User Contract and it's important to understand the special properties of this contract.
+* Sometimes, a bug in a program isn't a bug; it's an error.
+This happens as part of the Test User Contract, and it's important to understand the irregularities of this contract.
 * UB is not something that is confined to the ISO C++ Standard.
 * UB is essential for efficiency, flexibility and for finding bugs.